 Ultrashort laser pulses lead difficult lives.
 They’re routinely dispersed, stretched, amplified, and eventually compressed to, we hope, their shortest possible width.
 Whether the source is an oscillator, a regen, or a high-power amplifier, ultrashort pulses undergo massive manipulations in order to become so short.
 But at what price?
 Possible spatio-temporal distortions, like angular dispersion and pulse-front tilt.
 This tutorial present these and other typically encountered pulse distortions and the importance of accurate observation and characterization.

 While all optical devices have wavelength-dependent specs to some extent, GRENOUILLE does so a bit more.
 This tutorial explains why and what you need to know about this effect to use a GRENOUILLE at different wavelengths.
-To summarize, for longer wavelengths, GRENOUILLE can measure shorter pulses.
+To summarize, for longer wavelengths, GRENOUILLE measures shorter pulses.
 This is because GRENOUILLE takes advantage of dispersion in nonlinear-optical crystals for its spectral resolution, and crystal dispersion decreases as the light wavelength moves from the visible to the infrared.

 Initially, due to its single-shot beam geometry, which uses the transverse spatial coordinate for delay, it seemed that GRENOUILLE could only measure a pulse with a perfect spatial profile; otherwise an inaccurate measurement of the pulse would result.
 But GRENOUILLE's use of a thick SHG crystal actually is an interesting feature never before encountered in pulse measurement.
 And more interestingly, this feature actually almost completely removes the beam-profile requirement.
 The power of the FROG algorithm also helps to make this happen.
 Read this tutorial to see why.